GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 2. firstOrFail()

-Why: To ensure you get a valid result or handle the case where no result is found.
+**Why**: To ensure you get a valid result or handle the case where no result is found.

-When: Use it when you need to fetch a specific record and want to throw an error if it doesn’t exist.
+**When**: Use it when you need to fetch a specific record and want to throw an error if it doesn’t exist.

 ```
 $user = User::where('email', 'example@example.com')->firstOrFail();